maluyckx/Network_Attacks/report.md

 ### Protection

 Initially, we attempted to implement `rate limiting` and `packet dropping` rules only on `r2`.
 But after a while, we thought that it was a better idea to solve this issue, by implementing some `load balancing`.
-We applied a rate limiter to the `r2` and closed all unnecessary ports in the architecture, while implementing packet dropping on the `DMZ-servers`.
+We applied a rate limiter to the `r2`, while implementing packet dropping on the `DMZ-servers`.

-For `r2`, we added these rules to the `firewall_r2.nft` file.
+For `r2`, we added the following rules to the `firewall_r2.nft` file.
 The values we used for the rate limiter are not typical real-world values, but they were chosen to validate the effectiveness of our protection and easily demonstrate it to you.
+The first rule is added to the chain `forward` :
 ```
     iif "r2-eth0" ip protocol udp ip daddr { 10.12.0.20, 10.12.0.30 } jump protect_services
     ...